- Ground Production

 Because bay is an evergreen, the leaves can be harvested any time.
 Scale insects are the only pests that harm bay plants.

 As part of the Mint family, sweet marjoram is an herbaceous perennial that is tender and treated like an annual in Colorado.
 Marjoram is aromatic, ornamental and the leaves are used in cooking.
 The height ranges 12-40” and the width 12-18”.
-Full sun and a slightly alkaline, well-draining soil is ideal.
+Full sun and a slightly alkaline, well-draining soil are ideal.
 Flowering occurs in the summer.

 Because of tenderness marjoram belongs in hardiness zones 9-10.
 Due to Colorado’s lower hardiness zones, sweet marjoram does best when grown in containers indoors.
 However, be careful not to overwater, especially in winter.